 While the days when you would be thrown out of court if you were not wearing a suit and tie are gone, that doesn’t mean that wearing a suit and tie (if you are a man) is a bad idea.
 (For women, wearing a dress or skirt is helpful.)

 Respecting the court is not hard.
 You don’t need a lot of money.
 You don’t need to run out and buy a designer business suit just to make a good impression.
-What you need is to look neat, clean, and appropriate.
+But you DO need to do these three things: